Jean Makoun: Lille

 At the start of the 2005–06 season, Makoun started the season well when he scored his first goal of the season, in a 3–3 draw against AC Ajaccio on 8 August 2005.
 Makoun continued to regain his first team place, playing in the midfield position.
 His second goal for the side came on 17 September 2005, in a 4–0 win against OGC Nice.
 A month later on 22 October 2005, he scored his third goal of the season, in a 2–0 win against FC Nantes.
 His performance against Manchester United in the UEFA Champions League earned him praises from the British media.
 After spending January with his international duty, Makoun returned to the first team, starting the whole game, in a 0–0 draw against Paris Saint-Germain on 12 February 2006.
 However, he was then sent–off for a straight red card in the 50th minute, in a 1–0 win against AS Monaco on 26 February 2006.
 After serving a one match, Makoun returned to the starting line–up on 9 March 2006, helping the side win 1–0 against Sevilla in the first leg of the UEFA Cup.
 Two weeks later on 25 March 2006, he made his 100th appearance for the side, in a 2–2 draw against Strasbourg.
-It wasn't until on 6 May 2006 when Makoun scored his fourth goal of the season, in a 4–0 win against Lyon.
+On 6 May 2006, Makoun scored his fourth goal of the season, in a 4–0 win against Lyon.
 As a result, the win saw the club qualify for the UEFA Champions League next season.
 At the end of the 2005–06 season, he went on to make forty–three appearances and scoring four times in all competitions.

 Ahead of the 2006–07 season, Makoun was linked a move away from Lille over the summer, but he made it clear of staying at the club.
 Makoun continued to regain his first team place, playing in the midfield position.
 He then helped the side qualify for the UEFA Champions League Group after beating FK Rabotnički 4–0 on aggregate in both legs.
 It was announced on 10 October 2006 that Makoun signed a contract extension with the club, keeping him until 2011.
 Four days later on 14 October 2006, he set up the club's equalising goal, in a 1–1 draw against Troyes.
 Three days later on 17 October 2006, Makoun scored his first goal of the game, in a 3–1 win against AEK Athens.
 Three months later on 24 January 2007, he scored his second goal of the game, in a 1–0 win against Paris Saint-Germain.
 Despite being sidelined on four occasions during the 2006–07 season, Makoun made forty–five appearances and scoring two times in all competitions.